 International business graduates often join employers in sectors closely related to the subject, such as marketing, HR, finance and sales.

 - recruitment agencies

 - technology companies.

 Global and international employers are often, but certainly not always, based in large cities, with London offering the largest number of international graduate vacancies.

-International companies typically have standalone early careers websites and it is worth following the ones of interest to you via their social media accounts (specifically Twitter and LinkedIn, though increasingly Snapchat is being used as an easy way for companies to tell you more about themselves).
+International companies typically have standalone early careers websites, and it is worth following the ones of interest to you via their social media accounts (specifically Twitter and LinkedIn).

 Skills for your CV

 As well as introducing you to business in different countries and cultures, a degree in international business provides you with a range of in-demand skills, such as: